-Steve Maloney’s mixed-media sculpture Take Me Home Huey is composed of a transformed boneyard U.S. Army Huey helicopter that served as an air ambulance during the Vietnam War.
-The historic helicopter was shot down in 1969 during a medical rescue in Vietnam.
-The serial number of the Huey is 67-17174; the aircraft is commonly known as #174.
-The crew chief Gary Dubach and the medic Stephen Schumacher died bravely during the medical rescue attempt.
+The mixed-media sculpture is composed of a transformed boneyard Huey helicopter that served as an air ambulance during the Vietnam War.
+The U.S. Army helicopter was shot down in 1969 during a medical rescue in Vietnam.
+The crew chief Gary Dubach and the medic Stephen Schumacher died bravely.
+The serial number of the Huey is 67-17174; the aircraft is commonly known as Huey #174.

 The organization’s mission is twofold: encouraging interest in aviation while promoting the healing of Americans of all conflicts who suffer the effects of PTSD.
 Light Horse Legacy is an accredited partner in the 50th Anniversary Commemoration of the Vietnam War.

-Illustration by Lauren W. BEchelli
+Illustration by Lauren W. Bechelli